score-compose

 Specifies an optional file of Score overrides to merge in.

-score-compose generate score.yaml --override-file=./overrides.score.yaml
+score-compose generate score.yaml --overrides-file=./overrides.score.yaml

 --help | -h